-5.4.
-In any instance as a result of dealing with safeguarding and supporting learners both the learner, and if required, the member of staff to whom the disclosure was made can access support from the College's SEND Lead and Wellbeing Practitioners (see Appendix 2 for referral form).

-6. Dealing with Allegations of Abuse Against College Staff
+- 5.4.
+In any instance as a result of dealing with safeguarding and supporting learners both the learner, and if required, the member of staff to whom the disclosure was made can access support from the College's SEND Lead and Wellbeing Practitioners (see Appendix 2 for referral form). - 6.
+Dealing with Allegations made against/Concerns raised in relation to teachers, including supply teachers, other staff, volunteers and contractors

 6.1.
 In addressing allegations of abuse made about staff, the College will seek to ensure compliance with the prevailing guidance from the Local Safeguarding Children Board, Durham Safeguarding Adults Board, Department for Education, United Kingdom employment legislation, laws of natural justice and its own internal procedures.
-Particular attention will be given to Part Four: Allegations of abuse made against teachers and other staff, Duties as an employer and an employee (Keeping Children Safe in Education September 2020).
+Particular attention will be given to Part four: Allegations made against/Concerns raised in relation to teachers, including supply teachers, other staff, volunteers and contractors (Keeping Children Safe in Education September 2021).
 The following arrangements relate to all staff, external agency and volunteers working at Derwentside College.